-9th Annual Giant Loop Ride, June 5 – 7, 2020 at Crystal Crane Hot Springs, Oregon
+RESCHEDULED: 9th Annual Giant Loop Ride, SEPT 18-20, 2020 at Crystal Crane Hot Springs, Oregon

 Join us for the 2020 Giant Loop Ride, an adventure motorcycle rally weekend in the high desert of Eastern Oregon, based out of beautiful Crystal Crane Hot Springs.

 Explore incredible areas of the state like Steens Mountain, the Owyhee River, the Ochoco Mountains and the Alvord Desert while meeting new riding friends.
 All street legal bike types and riders of all skills levels are welcome!
-SPACE IS LIMITED – YOUR DEPOSIT SECURES YOUR SPOT!
+COME ONE, COME ALL, INVITE YOUR FRIENDS!

 All licensed riders on street-legal bike types welcome – sport, dual sport, scramblers, adventure touring – and you can ride your own route or choose from a variety of routes and form your own groups to suit most any bike and rider skill level.
 Epic road riding awaits any who enjoy backcounty pavement!